 “Our entire state has come together to redouble our efforts to reduce the devastating toll COVID-19 has had on our Latino, Black and Pacific Islander communities,” Acting State Public Health Officer Erica Pan said in a statement.
 “This isn’t just a matter of higher cases in these communities—it is an issue of life and death that is hurting all Californians.”

-As of Oct.
-6 in Sacramento County, 33% of the county’s 23,363 COVID-19 cases and 23% of the 437 deaths were among Hispanics, compared to 24% of the county population.
-That case disparity has widened since late August, when Hispanics accounted for 18% of cases and 23% of deaths.
+UPDATE: As of Dec.
+10 in Sacramento County, 30% of the county’s 46,479 COVID-19 cases and 20% of the 659 deaths were among Hispanics, compared to 24% of the county population.
+That case disparity has widened since late August, when Hispanics accounted for 18% of cases.

-The new equity metric takes effect with the next county updates Oct.
+The new equity metric took effect Oct.
 6, and is in addition to the existing measures of new case and test positivity rates.

 Under the equity metric, Sacramento and other counties of more than 106,000 people must show that test positivity rates in its most disadvantaged neighborhoods (the bottom 25% of census tracts in the state’s Healthy Places Index) are not significantly higher than the county overall.
 They must also submit a plan that defines its disproportionately impacted populations, looks at COVID-19 cases in these populations and outlines plans to stop transmission in these communities.
 That can include more testing, contact tracing, quarantine support and outreach to workers.